Omarosa on 'Celebrity Big Brother': Trump tweets haunted me, had to 'serve' my country

 The CBS reality show is Manigault Newman’s first job since leaving the White House in December.
 Manigault Newman worked as an assistant to the president and director of communications for the White House Office of Public Liaison.

-“I was haunted by tweets every single day,” she whispered-cried to Matthews.
+“I was haunted by tweets every single day,” she whisper-cried to Matthews.
 “What is he going to tweet next?”

 Matthews asked, “Does anybody say to him, ‘What are you doing?’”